retube/ImageServer/docs/readme.md

 # ImageServer - A simple digital photo frame app

-Runs a Flask webapp, PIR motion detector service and chromium in kiosk mode on a Raspberry Pi, turning your monitor into a digital photo screen
+Runs a Flask webapp, PIR motion detector service and chromium in kiosk mode on a Raspberry Pi, turning your monitor into a digital photo album

 ## Requirements